Travel, Travel Hacks

 MY EXPERIENCE

-I arrived at around 11pm and there were already a few people camped out for the night.
+I arrived at around 11pm after taking the Elizabeth line in from Tottenham Court Road and then the free airport shuttle to terminal 5 to find there were already a few people camped out for the night.
 Not going to lie, an almost-empty airport is an absolute vibe.
 It reminded me of when I did rehearsals for my high school shows on the weekend and we would just walk round the empty school.
 You feel like a sort of VIP with privileged access.

 As soon as I arrived, I went straight to the toilets to change into my comfy clothes for the night.
 I’d come straight from an evening out in central London so my phone was on its last legs.
 Priority number one was finding a plug.
 These were very easy to come by but getting one near an empty chair was rarer.
 But I succeed!

 I sat there for about an hour, charging my phone and facetiming a friend about a show I’d just watched.
-It was after midnight by the time we were done chatting and I was yawning none stop, so I needed to find my base for the night.
+It was after midnight by the time we were done chatting and I was yawning none stop, so I needed to find a comfortable space to make into my base for the night.

-I ended up relocating a few benches down where there were only 2 armrests so I could make a sort of bed.
-Thankfully I’m 5”3 so I was easily able to fully stretch out and even fell asleep on my stomach 😍.
+I ended up relocating a stone’s throw down to a bench where there were only 2 armrests across 4 seats so I could make a sort of bed.
+Thankfully I’m 5”3 so I was easily able to fully stretch out and even fell asleep on my stomach.

-Did I sleep a full night?
-Hell no. But I did sleep for 2 hours straight and compared to what I thought would happen, I am calling that a win!
+Did I get a good night’s sleep?
+Hell no. Although I did sleep for 2 hours straight and compared to what I thought would happen, I am calling that a win!
 Plus I felt fully safe enough to sleep without worrying about my bags and wasn’t bothered by a single person!
 The dream!

-I vacated my little base as soon as security opened and then went straight into the lounge, where I have been eating and drinking to my hearts content since!
+The following morning, I vacated my little base as soon as security opened and then went straight into the club aspire lounge.
+Where I have been eating and drinking to my hearts content since!

 THINGS YOU SHOULD KNOW